xl-liu/Dataset-of-Artefact-Aware-Human-Motion-Capture-using-Inertial-Sensors-Integrated-into-Loose-Clothing/readme.md

-# Dataset of "Towards Artefact Aware Human Motion Capture using Inertial Sensors Integrated into Loose Clothing"

 ## SMPL conversion and visualization

+`cd smpl_vis/`\
-`xsens_to_smpl.py` converts the ground truth skeleton poses in the original dataset to SMPL format\
+&nbsp;&nbsp;`xsens_to_smpl.py` converts the ground truth skeleton poses in the original dataset to SMPL format\
-`data_viewer.py` visualizes the ground truth pose with the IMUs (screenshot in the first fig below)\
+&nbsp;&nbsp;`data_viewer.py` visualizes the ground truth pose with the IMUs (screenshot in the first fig below)\
-`result_viewer.py` visualizes the pose estimator output with error map mesh coloring (screenshot in the second figure below)
+&nbsp;&nbsp;`result_viewer.py` visualizes the pose estimator output with error map mesh coloring (screenshot in the second figure below)

+note:
+1. the visualization code needs to be run locally (aitviewer <=  v1.13.0)\
+to install aitviewer, follow the instructions from https://github.com/eth-ait/aitviewer
+2. most of the paths in `config.py` need to be modified

 <img src="media/smpl_imu.png" alt="smpl_imu" width="400"/>\
 <img src="media/pe_error.png" alt="smpl_imu" width="400"/>

-## the original readme
+## readme from the dataset repo

+# Dataset of "Towards Artefact Aware Human Motion Capture using Inertial Sensors Integrated into Loose Clothing"

 This repository contains the some application for the following dataset:
 Dataset of "Towards Artefact Aware Human Motion Capture using Inertial Sensors Integrated into Loose Clothing"
 You can get on